- ACRONYMS AND DEFINITIONS

 - Factor VIII coagulant assay - measures ability of VWF to bind and maintain Factor VIII in plasma.
 Patient's plasma is mixed with Factor VIII-deficient plasma and the clotting time is measured.

-- aPTT - will be prolonged if Factor VIII is reduced, otherwise will be normal
+- aPTT - aPTT times will be prolonged if Factor VIII is reduced

-- Recombinant VWF (Vonvendi®) - In 2015, the first recombinant VWF was approved by the FDA.
-The drug is marketed as Vonvendi®, and it is approved for the as needed treatment of bleeding in patients with VWD.
+- Recombinant VWF (Vonvendi®) - in 2015, the FDA approved the first recombinant VWF.
+The drug is marketed as Vonvendi®, and it is approved for the on-demand treatment of bleeding episodes, perioperative management of bleeding, and prophylactic therapy for adults with severe type 3 VWD.
+[Vonvendi PI]

 - BLEEDING DISORDERS | Hemophilia A and B